Appeals court hears from US military contractor ordered to pay $42M to former Abu Ghraib detainees

 RICHMOND, Va.
-(AP) — A federal appeals court heard oral arguments Tuesday about an appeal from a U.S. military contractor ordered to pay $42 million for contributing to the torture and mistreatment of three former detainees at Iraq’s notorious Abu Ghraib prison two decades ago.
+(AP) — Federal appellate judges on Tuesday heard arguments in case brought by a U.S. military contractor ordered by a lower court to pay $42 million for contributing to torture and mistreatment of three former detainees at Iraq's notorious Abu Ghraib prison more than two decades ago.

-Reston, Virginia-based CACI appealed last year's civil lawsuit verdict to the 4th U.S. Circuit Court of Appeals.
+The three-judge panel in the 4th Circuit Court of Appeals heard arguments and questioned attorneys for nearly an hour in the appeal brought by Reston, Virginia-based CACI, which is challenging last year's civil lawsuit that led to a finding against it.
+The judges did not immediately issue a ruling.
+It's not clear when an opinion could come.

 The three did not allege that CACI’s interrogators explicitly inflicted the abuse themselves, but argued CACI was complicit because its interrogators conspired with military police to “soften up” detainees for questioning with harsh treatment.